jgillick/genesis-forge/docs/api/runtime/index.md

 # Runtime

 `genesis-forge-runtime` is the package installed on the robot.
-It sits between your policy and your hardware: hand it sensor readings and it returns the observation vector the policy expects; hand it the policy's output and it returns named joint targets for your motors.
+It sits between your policy and your hardware and handles packaging observations for the model, as then processing the returned actions into target values for your actuators.

-It does that using the ordering, scaling and history the policy was trained with, and numpy alone — no Genesis, no torch, no simulator.
+It defaults to using numpy, and does not have any dependency on pytorch, or the Genesis simulator.

 ```bash
 pip install genesis-forge-runtime